stassa/louise/README.md

     ?- [load_headless].
     ```

-    The first query will also start the Swi-Prolog IDE and documentation
+    The first query will also start the SWI-Prolog IDE and documentation
     browser, which you probably don't want if you're in a text-based
     environment.

  2. Edit the project's configuration file to select an experiment file.

-    Edit `louise/configuration.pl` in the Swi-Prolog editor (or your favourite
+    Edit `louise/configuration.pl` in the SWI-Prolog editor (or your favourite
     text editor) and make sure the name of the current experiment file is set to
     `tiny_kinship.pl`: